Our History and Dave’s Story

 The state of Ohio commits to an innovative public/private partnership with the Foundation to take Wendy’s Wonderful Kids to scale across the state.

-• A graphic with a red banner stating, 5-Year Study Reveals Children Served by Wendy’s Wonderful Kids Are up to 3x More Likely to be Adopted.
-Below are the Dave Thomas Foundation for Adoption and foster care support foundation logos.
+• A red and white graphic states, 5-Year Study Reveals Children Served by Wendy’s Wonderful Kids Are up to 3x More Likely to be Adopted.
+Below is the Dave Thomas Foundation for Adoption and Wendy’s Wonderful Kids logos.

 2011